 What are the best games on the PlayStation 5?
-If you’re among the lucky few who’ve obtained Sony’s new console, you’ll be wondering what to play.
+If you’re among the lucky few who’ve obtained Sony’s new console (which is still suffering from supply and shipping issues) you’ll be wondering what to play.
 This is a living list of the best video games available on the platform, to be updated as more games come out.

 Our recommendation lists here at Polygon ordinarily contain 22 games, because it’s a solid number that can encompass many different kinds of games.
-This list doesn’t have 22 picks because the PS5 does not yet have 22 games worth recommending.
-However, it does have backward compatibility with PlayStation 4 games, so our list of the 22 best PS4 games will serve you well for now.
+This list doesn’t have 22 picks because, well, the PS5 is still young.
+However, it does have backward-compatibility with PlayStation 4 games, so our list of the 22 best PS4 games will also serve you well.

 Assassin’s Creed Valhalla